 No Turning Back

-Tub and tile epoxy paint is sold in a kit (of sorts) containing two cans of paint material—part A and part B. One is a resin, the other a hardener.
-When the two parts are mixed together they undergo a chemical reaction and begin to harden or cure.
-This chemical reaction is what makes epoxies so sticky and so strong.
+Tub-and-tile epoxy paint is sold in a kit (of sorts) containing two cans of paint material—part A and part B. One part is a resin, the other a hardener/catalyst.
+When the two parts are mixed together they undergo a chemical reaction and immediately begin to harden or cure.
+This chemical reaction is what makes epoxies so permanent and so strong.
 By contrast, conventional paints merely dry through a process of evaporation, not a chemical reaction.
 Not surprisingly, epoxy paints emit strong fumes and must be used with care, following the manufacturer's instructions precisely.
 Ventilate the work area with plenty of fresh air, using fans to pull fresh air into space and exhaust the fumes outdoors.
 You may be required to use respirator gear when using epoxy paints, and DO NOT ignore this recommendation.

 The key to any successful paint job is a clean, well-prepared surface.
 This goes double (or maybe triple) for painting a shower.
 If any grime or mineral deposits are left on the tub or wall surface, the paint will stick to the grime or deposits, both of which will eventually come off along with the paint.
 Another critical area of failure is the joint between the tub (or shower base) and the shower walls.
 Unless you have a one-piece tub/shower insert, there is a seam between the tub and the walls.
 This joint must be caulked, not grouted because the tub moves when it's filled with water grout will crack because it has no flexibility.
-And paint applied for a grouted joint will also crack your new paint.
-Part of the prep work is removing all the old caulk in this joint and elsewhere.
-After painting, seal the joint with a high-quality caulk that matches the new paint color.
+And paint applied for a grouted joint will also crack.
+A critical part of the prep work involves removing all the old caulk in this joint and elsewhere.
+After painting, you'll seal the joint with a high-quality caulk that matches the new paint color.